-In a first step, the grid was set up according to the considered spatial resolution (2°x2° or 3°x3° lat/lon).
-For each MWR footprint, the x/y elements of the global fields were calculated according to the latitude/longitude information.
-If all conditions were met (see above), the retrieved and auxiliary values were added to the corresponding grid box.
-The daily averages were then calculated as the arithmetic mean of all observations within that grid box within one day.
-If for a given month more than 20 daily existed, the arithmetic mean of those was assigned to be the monthly mean value.
+- (1) First, a global grid is set up according to the considered spatial resolution.
+Here, datasets of 2°×2° and 3°×3° latitude / longitude resolution have been established, where the 2°×2° resolution has been created to meet the specific requirements of the GEWEX Water Vapour (GVAP) intercomparison exercise (see www.gewex-vap.org).
+The 3°×3° resolution offers better temporal coverage and reduced noise and is thus better suited for the analysis of climatic trends. - (2) For each MWR footprint, the corresponding grid cell is determined from the latitude/longitude information.
+If the pre-screening conditions are met (see section 7.1 above), retrievals and auxiliary values are added to the grid box.
+The daily averages are then calculated as the arithmetic mean of all observations within that grid box within one day. - (3) If for a given month more than 20 daily averages exist, the arithmetic mean of those is assigned to be the monthly mean value.
+This way, it is ensured that the calculated monthly mean is representative of the true conditions.